Billing Configuration

 You can read more about how to configure the billing provider in

-At a very basic level, the billing configuration is an object with a products array.
-Each product has a name, description, currency, features, and plans array:
+The config is an object containing a products array.
+Each product includes name, description, currency, features, and a plans array:

 packages/billing/config/src/config.ts